How to create an anonymous survey: Tips and examples

 When should you make an anonymous survey?

-Before explaining how to make an anonymous survey, we should first cover the reasons why to use one in the first place.
+Before explaining how to create an anonymous survey, we should first cover the reasons for using one in the first place.
 We will do this by listing some situations in which this type of survey is most beneficial.

 An anonymous questionnaire is highly useful in circumstances where revealing the identity of respondents can be problematic, either for respondents personally or for the results of your research.
 Here are some examples: